TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Oathgates
 The original purpose of the [[Oathgate\|Oathgates]] has been lost to time, though they are still considered sacred.
 In the present day, it's believed that the eleven lamps stand for the ten [[Silver kingdoms\|Epoch Kingdoms]] and the [[Tranquiline Halls\|Tranquiline Halls]], while the huge keyhole is "the need for ardents to ignore borders, and look only at the hearts of men".
+Thaylen Vorinism describes the Oathgates as "portals of worlds", which only the Passionate could use.

 ### Scripture
 Vorin doctrine holds [[The Arguments\|The Arguments]] as their holy scripture, which acts as a basis of much of their mythology and moral framework.
 Other texts are held to be of deep religious and cultural importance as well, even if not described as a form of scripture, such as *[[Arts and Majesty\|Arts and Majesty]]*.